chrdtr/detecting_breast_cancer/README.md

   ### False negatives: 20 (v2: 2)

    - Data has been imported, sense-checked and statistically described
-   - One column was dropped and the regression model was fitted on the whole dataset to check for regression assumptions
+   - One redundant column was dropped and the regression model was fitted on the whole dataset to check for regression assumptions
    - VIF values indicated multicollinearity, as all variables showed VIF values > 10
    - Only the five varialbes with the lowest VIF factos were kept, leading to VIF < 10